Standards #3: assess & reflect

 Types of Questions

 Values: Create questions that reflect whether the policies you created has the effect you hoped for.
-The template continues the values practices you built at the beginning, so it's currently focused on assessing policy success only.
+The template continues the values practices you built at the beginning.

 Step 2: Circulate Questions for Feedback